ranitham/mindbody-laravel/src/docs/Api/SaleApi.md

 $RequestEndSaleDateTime = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | Filters results to sales that happened before this date and time.
 $RequestLimit = 56; // int | Number of results to include, defaults to 100
 $RequestOffset = 56; // int | Page offset, defaults to 0.
-$RequestPaymentMethodId = 56; // int | Filters results to sales paid for by the given payment method ID.
+$RequestPaymentMethodId = 56; // int | Filters results to sales paid for by the given payment method ID which indicates payment method(s) (i.e. cash, VISA, AMEX, Check, etc.).
-$RequestSaleId = 789; // int | Filters results to the requested sale ID.
+$RequestSaleId = 789; // int | The sale ID associated with the particular item.
+It Filters results to the requested sale ID.
 $RequestStartSaleDateTime = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | Filters results to sales that happened after this date and time.

 try {